Loss of Trademark Rights Section 1064(3)

 Loss of Rights Due to Abandonment

 We learned from the Thermos case that ultimately, no amount of effort can prevent a mark from becoming generic.
 Of course, that doesn’t mean that mark owners might as well sit idly and ignore their marks.
 Attempts to rescue marks from becoming generic can succeed (as in the case of Xerox®, and others).
-Furthermore, a failure to use a mark will result in abandonment, which under §1064(3) is another way to lose rights in a mark.
+Furthermore, a failure to use a mark will result in abandonment, which under

 Even without becoming generic, a mark can lose its significance through non-use.
-Abandonment is defined in §1127 as when a mark’s
+Abandonment is defined in

 use has been discontinued with intent not to resume such use.
 Intent not to resume may be inferred from circumstances.
 Nonuse for 3 consecutive years shall be prima facie evidence of abandonment.
 "Use" of a mark means the bona fide use of such mark made in the ordinary course of trade, and not made merely to reserve a right in a mark.